Policy Tracker

 54951.5.

-(a) As used in this chapter, “person,” “interested person,” “participant,” “member of the public,” and any other similar terms referring to those who may engage with governmental agencies under this chapter do not include artificial intelligence systems, autonomous agents, robots, or other nonhuman entities, whether physical or digital.
+(a) As used in this chapter, “person,” “interested person,” “participant,” “member of the public,” and any other similar terms referring to those who may engage with governmental agencies under this chapter do not include artificial intelligence systems, autonomous agents, or robots, whether physical or digital.

 Section 21066 of the Public Resources Code is amended to read: